cacophony-wj/LeS/README.md

 ###  Cursed Loot

 The thing you have to remember about _Cursed Loot_ is that, once its in your modlist, your game is no longer about Skyrim and it is now about Cursed Loot.
 It does everything from overhauling loot, to adding followers, to changing combat and buffs, to prostitution, to prison overhaul, to death alternatives.
 It even has an alternate start and other quests to help you get a feel for how the mod works.
 Once you activate _Light But Kinky_, I have provided two gameplay options for this mod.
 Both are enabled to ensure they are downloaded but one is hidden.
 The first (and recommended) option is _Cursed Loot Lenient_ which you will see under **Outputs** in the left pane.
 Leave everything untouched for infrequent, mild encounters with bondage gear that's relatively easy to escape from until you hit level 20 where things start getting a bit more hardcore.
 If you are a glutton for punishment and enjoy walking extremely slowly while tied up and clicking menus over and over in an attempt to escape, double-click on _Cursed Loot Punishing._, go to the _FileTree_ tab at the top, and find the _JSON_ file that has _mohidden_ at the end and choose _Unhide_.
 When you finally get sick of it and wish to go back to lenient, repeat the process except choose _Hide._ It's probably best to treat this as a nightmarish survival mode that you should only play to avoid your invitable enslavement or imprisonment for as long as possible before starting over.
 The key "mechanic" of this mod (such as it is) is that you keep your arousal down via sexual acts to prevent "cursed traps" from triggering that lock you into bondage gear, make you more aroused, spiraling down into a self-defeating loop.
 For more details I suggest you do a little searching on LoversLab.com for the Cursed Loot landing page and read up on it.
 It shouldn't be difficult to find, it's about the most popular mod there.

+## Best Save Practices: READ ME!

+Heavily modded Skyrim setups can result in save corruption in the best of circumstances.
+It is not likely but it is possible, and considering this might result in a save that can never be loaded again, highly undesirable.
+This likelihood is increased now that Wabbajack is introducing _Lover's Lab_ mods into the mix, which are notorious for resource-heavy cloak scripting, inappropriately terminated scripts that persist on the save file, and other issues.
+That is why I must **insist** that you follow _Wabbajack Official Save Diligence_ while playing this modlist. _If you die_ while playing, _do not allow the game to load you into the same cell (dungeon, cave, region) that you died in._ There are three ways to prevent this.

+1. All autosaving is disabled by default.
+Save every time you are about to pass through a door requiring a load screen where you might die.
+If you meet your end, load the save before you entered.
+Only complete zones from "bonfire to bonfire" (load screen to load screen) like this, and this way you will avoid the possibility of save corruption.
+2. Save as much as you like, but after every death, completely exit Skyrim to the desktop and launch the game again to continue.
+This is the most recommended but also most annoying option considering how long a Skyrim with 400 mods takes to boot up.
+3. If in large exterior areas like Tamriel, only save every five to ten minutes or before entering an interior zone to ensure you cross a full cell before saving.
+Only load saves made at these intervals.
+4. **The most important thing to remember is that you can NOT "save scum" (load and save, load and save, seconds apart to get the best result) like you can in an unmodded game.** You will almost guarantee save corruption if you do this.

+I experimented with alternate autosave systems to prevent all these headaches, but found several instances where they saved the game right at the beginning or during unavoidable SexLab scenes, such that when reloaded, an immediate crash was the only result.
+This is just as bad as a corrupt save, in my opinion, so I have ceased the experimentation.
+If save corruption develops into a more serious issue I may explore respawn possibilities for LeS.

 ##  Adding Followers, Outfits, and Other Mods